Hybrid bikes seek to offer the best combination of the mountain bike and a road bike at an affordable price. Hybrid bikes are great for:

 Giant Escape N7

 The Giant Escape N7 is around £330.
 The Giant is a solid Aluminium frame, with 7 gears mounted on the handlebars.
 It’s tyres are chosen for the road, but handlebars are straight like a mountain bike.
-Giant Escape N7 -
+Available from Rutland cycles.

 Best Hybrid Bikes Under £200